insovs/Executable-Performance-Manager/README.md

 > ```powershell
 > Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 > ```
+> `RemoteSigned` is sufficient for local scripts — `Unrestricted` is not required.
 > Or use **[EnablePowerShellScript](https://github.com/insovs/EnablePowerShellScript)** for a one-click solution.

 ---

 ## 🔧 How it works

-All settings are written directly to the Windows registry or managed via built-in PowerShell cmdlets:
+All changes target either the Windows registry or native PowerShell cmdlets — nothing is patched, injected, or dependent on third-party tools.

 | Feature | Registry / API used |
 |---|---|